Navigation überspringenSitemap anzeigen

 About RFID / NFC Technology

 Radio-frequency identification (RFID) uses electromagnetic fields to automatically identify and track tags attached to objects.
-An RFID tag consists of a tiny radio transponder; a radio receiver and a transmitter.
-When triggered by an electromagnetic interrogation pulse from a nearby RFID reader device, the tag transmits digital data back to the reader, usually an identifying inventory number.
-The number can be used to make a goods inventory.
+An RFID tag consists of a tiny radio transponder, along with a radio receiver and transmitter.
+When triggered by an electromagnetic interrogation pulse from a nearby RFID reader, the tag transmits digital data back to the reader, usually an identifying inventory number.
+This number can be used to manage inventory.

-There are two types of RFID / NFC tags: passive and active ones.
-Passive tags are powered by energy from the RFID reader's interrogating radio waves.
-Active tags are powered by a battery and thus can be read at a greater range from the RFID reader; up to hundreds of meters.
-Unlike a barcode, the tag doesn't need to be within the line of sight of the reader, so it may be embedded in the tracked object.
+There are two types of RFID/NFC tags: passive and active.
+Passive tags are powered by the energy from the RFID reader's interrogating radio waves, while active tags are powered by an internal battery, allowing them to be read from greater distances, sometimes up to hundreds of meters.
+Unlike barcodes, RFID tags do not need to be within the reader's line of sight, making it possible to embed them within tracked objects.
 RFID is one method of automatic identification and data capture (AIDC).

-For example, an RFID tag attached to an automobile during production can be used to track its progress through the assembly line; RFID-tagged pharmaceuticals can be tracked through warehouses, and implanting RFID microchips in livestock and pets enables the identification of animals.
+For example, an RFID tag attached to an automobile during production can track its progress through the assembly line.
+RFID-tagged pharmaceuticals can be tracked through warehouses, and RFID microchips implanted in livestock and pets enable animal identification.

-Since RFID tags can be attached to cash, clothing and possessions, or implanted in animals and people, the possibility of reading personally-linked information without consent has raised serious privacy concerns.
-These concerns resulted in standard specifications development addressing privacy and security issues.
-ISO/IEC 18000 and ISO/IEC 29167 use on-chip cryptography methods for untraceability, tag and reader authentication, and over-the-air privacy.
+However, since RFID tags can be attached to cash, clothing, and personal possessions or implanted in animals and people, the potential for reading personally linked information without consent has raised significant privacy concerns.
+In response, standard specifications have been developed to address these privacy and security issues.
+ISO/IEC 18000 and ISO/IEC 29167 use on-chip cryptography methods for untraceability, tag and reader authentication, and over-the-air privacy protection.

-ISO/IEC 20248 specifies a digital signature data structure for RFID and barcodes providing data, source and read method authenticity.
-This work is done within ISO/IEC JTC 1/SC 31 Automatic identification and data capture techniques.
-Tags can also be used in shops to expedite checkout and prevent theft by customers and employees.
+Additionally, ISO/IEC 20248 specifies a digital signature data structure for RFID and barcodes, ensuring the authenticity of data, its source, and the method used for reading it.
+This work is carried out by ISO/IEC JTC 1/SC 31, which focuses on automatic identification and data capture techniques.
+RFID tags are also used in retail to expedite checkout and prevent theft by customers and employees.

 Symbol RFID